-Other benefits of studying the programme include:
+Other benefits of studying on one of our programmes include:

-- All programmes within this provision aim to produce, upon successful graduation, practitioners who are suitably prepared to enter directly into the industry. - Glyndŵr University has a well-established clinical facility that is run by clinical supervisors with a wealth of experience in the field of Complementary and Orthodox medicine, as a result students get to draw on and learn from qualified practitioners in the field. - Having an established clinical facility means that unlike similar programmes offered in other HEI's students are not required to seek out any clinical placements of their own. - The University provides the equipment required by students whilst onsite working in clinical practice. - The University's onsite clinic, through a donation scheme, provides a service to the region that is "open to all".
+- All programmes within this provision aim to produce, upon successful graduation, practitioners who are suitably prepared to enter directly into the industry. - Glyndŵr University has a well-established clinical facility that is run by clinical supervisors with a wealth of experience in the field of Complementary and Orthodox medicine, as a result students get to draw on and learn from qualified practitioners in the field. - Having an established clinical facility means that unlike similar programmes offered in other HEI's students are not required to seek out any clinical placements of their own. - The University provides all of the equipment required by students whilst onsite working in clinical practice. - The University's onsite clinic, through a donation scheme, provides a service to the region that is "open to all" - Staff on the programmes have worked hard to establish links with a number of agencies including Wrexham Football Club, The Crusaders Ruby Club, Nightingale House Hospice and The Pain Service at the Wrexham Maelor Hospital.

-Finally, the Onsite Clinic Facility provides students with real world opportunities to observe, rehearse and practice on patients with acute and chronic conditions whilst assisting in the promotion of health and wellbeing.
+Finally, the Onsite Clinic Facility aims to provide students with real world opportunities to observe, rehearse and practice on patients with acute and chronic conditions whilst assisting in the promotion of health and wellbeing.